Ziplink/basic-mongo-storage/README.md

  - createZiplink(ziplinkData, callback)
  - findByShortID(shortID) //shortID is an ID encoded by ziplink-simple-encoder
  - findByNumericalID(numericalID) //numericalID is the _id value of the Ziplink
- - getEncodedID() //returns the encodedID of the ziplink
+ - getEncodedID() //returns the encodedID of the ziplinkl